-Scott made a video that is “sort of” a companion to the piece he posted on Monday, Probabilities (2020 February 24).
+Scott made a video that is “sort of” a companion to the essay he posted on Monday, Probabilities (2020 February 24).

-Several comments about this video were extracted from the discussion under the post, A Response to Jason’s Comments (2020 February 21), and have been adapted below in an easy-to-read format.
+Several comments about the original video were extracted from the discussion under the post, A Response to Jason’s Comments (2020 February 21), and have been adapted below in an easy-to-read format.

 To offer a heuristic comparison of the longitudinal results of a Meet Cute, based on how a man might react, Jack and Scott offer our accounts of how we responded, and how it turned out for us.

 Scott’s Account of messing it up, but getting it right

 I’m not exaggerating when I say I have never had to go more than about 2 weeks without an option placing herself in front of me.
 And my developmental argument stands – that started at 16 and never let up until I was married the first time at 23.
 My first wife (who eventually frivorced me) was absolutely crazy about me, and called off her engagement to another man the nanosecond she found out I was on the market again (after a breakup I had).
 What those experiences did for me is created what sociologists (and red-pill guys have latched onto) call an abundance mentality.
 It never occurred to me to go looking because I just knew that something would land in my lap.
 I just had to go about the business of whatever I was doing in the meantime.

 What I mean is, feedback loops are real.
 You get good reviews in the form of IOIs right out the puberty gate and they build on themselves to the point where you just expect more of the same.